2014 BENEFICIARY AGENCIES

-The Jewish Federation’s Community Impact Fund grants are intended to inspire individuals, organizations, synagogues, and agencies to provide innovative and impactful engagement opportunities for the greater Charlotte Jewish community.
+The Jewish Federation’s Community Impact and Innovation Fund grants are intended to inspire individuals, organizations, synagogues, and agencies to provide innovative and impactful engagement opportunities for the greater Charlotte Jewish community.

-Consolidated High School of Jewish Studies: Expand a Hebrew class providing Hebrew High students foreign language credit at their public & private high schools.
+Consolidated High School of Jewish Studies: Expand the Hebrew for Credit program providing Hebrew High students foreign language credit at their public & private high schools.

-Florence Melton School of Adult Jewish Learning: Support the hiring of a part-time Melton Director to insure the long-term growth and continuity of this impactful Jewish literary curriculum.
+Florence Melton School of Adult Jewish Learning: Support a part-time Melton Director to insure the long-term growth and continuity of this impactful Jewish literary curriculum.

-Moishe House: Provide meaningful Jewish experiences for young adults in Charlotte by supporting leaders in their 20’s as they create a vibrant home-based Jewish community.
+Moishe House: Provide meaningful Jewish experiences for young adults in their 20’s as they create a vibrant home-based Jewish community.

 PJ Library: Strengthen the identities of Jewish families and their relationships to the Jewish community by offering free, high quality Jewish books and music to families raising Jewish children ages six months through eight years.

 Temple Beth El Religious School/Computer Lab: Purchase tablets to enhance accessibility to the most current and relevant Jewish and Hebrew educational tools and apps.